ricardolicardie/rockclimbers.com/README.md

 # Rock Climbers 🧗‍♀️

-A modern, brutalist-style website for the Jam Rock Climbers community in Jamaica.
+A modern, brutalist-style website for the  Rock Climbers community in Jamaica.
 This site showcases our climbing events, activities, and stories while providing a platform for climbers to connect and join our adventures.

 ## ✨ Features